Editorial: Habitability Beyond Earth

 Toner, J. D., and Catling, D. C. (2016).
 Water activities of NaClO4, Ca(ClO4)2, and Mg(ClO4)2 brines from experimental heat capacities: Water activity > 0.6 below 200 K. Geochim.
 Cosmochim.
 Acta 181, 164–174. doi: 10.1016/j.gca.2016.03.005

 Keywords: astrobiology, space, habitability, mars, extremophiles, analog sites

 Citation: Olsson-Francis K, Billi D, Teske A and de Vera J-PP (2018) Editorial: Habitability Beyond Earth.
 Front.
 Microbiol.
 9:2645. doi: 10.3389/fmicb.2018.02645

 Received: 07 September 2018; Accepted: 17 October 2018;

 Published: 15 November 2018.

 Edited by:Baolei Jia, Chung-Ang University, South Korea

-Copyright: © 2018 Olsson-Francis, Billi, de Vera and Teske.
+Copyright © 2018 Olsson-Francis, Billi, Teske and de Vera.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.